-A Tennessee Power of Attorney Form or power of attorney form for TN is a legal document that you can use to give someone else the authority to make decisions on your behalf.
+A power of attorney form for TN is a legal document that you can use to give someone else the authority to make decisions on your behalf.

 You will be referred to as the principal, and the trusted individual to whom you are giving this kind of authority will be referred to as the agent.

-The agent is legally allowed by the power of attorney from TN to make decisions in different situations such as financial and medical ones.
+The agent is legally allowed to make decisions in different situations such as financial and medical ones.
 As the principal, you can choose the rights and powers you want to give to your agent.
-Also, as the principal, you can determine the validity period of the power of attorney form, which is usually for a limited time or a lifetime.
-The principal must make the power of attorney form valid by signing it under the Tennessee State Laws.
+Also, as the principal, you can determine the validity period of this form, which is usually for a limited time or a lifetime.
+The principal must make it valid by signing it under the Tennessee State Laws.

 Free Forms